Committed to Excellence, Providing Opportunities, Developing Skills, Enabling Fulfilment and Discovering Potential.

 This club will allow all musicians and instruments to explore a wide range of repertoire including film music.

-Pupils will have the opportunity to use Sibelius, a music notation software when students are learning to compose in the classroom.
+Pupils will have the opportunity to use Sibelius, a music notation software when pupils are learning to compose in the classroom.